Why Earn Your Advanced Degree at UAlbany?

 UAlbany’s three libraries offer a collection of 2 million volumes, free interlibrary loan, and access to electronic journals and databases for registered students logging in from anywhere in the world.

-The Institute for Teaching, Learning and Academic Leadership (ITLAL) offers resources and training for graduate students who will serve as instructors.
+The Center for Advancement of Teaching, Learning, and Online Education (CATLOE) offers resources and training for graduate students who will serve as instructors.

 Student Health Services provides year-round medical services to all enrolled students.